lextoumbourou/notes/notes/permanent/An Interface Should Respond Within A Tenth Of A Second.md

     <a onclick="changeColor(10000, this.id, true)" id="btn-13" class="btn"><span>10 secs</span></a>
     <a onclick="changeColor(15000, this.id, true)" id="btn-14" class="btn"><span>15 secs</span></a>
 </div>

+Notice how you still feel in control even at the longest wait time for a change.

 Though the exact solution you choose will likely come from a designer (if you're lucky enough to work with one), a developer's responsibility is to understand which parts of an interface are likely to need these solutions.